 Similarly, President Trump decided to roll back automakers’ fuel economy requirements from a standard previously set by President Obama.
 This was primarily pointed at consumer passenger vehicles, but the ideals ingrained in the decision carry over to commercial transportation, too.
 Trump’s strong opposition to the Green New Deal and overall disinterest in carbon pricing programs also reinforces his lack of attention toward national climate legislation.

 Climate policy is perhaps where Biden and Trump differ the most, with Biden introducing a ‘Clean Energy Revolution’ framework to have the U.S. become a net-zero emitter by 2050.
-Biden has been vocal about rejoining the Paris Agreement immediately after inauguration.
-Furthermore, Biden would likely reinstate the fuel economy standards previously rolled back by Trump, all in a push to rebuild the U.S.’ sustainability reputation.
+Many are asking, will Biden rejoin the Paris Agreement, to which he has been vocal about doing immediately after inauguration.
+Furthermore, Biden would likely reinstate the fuel economy standards previously rolled back by Trump, all in a push to rebuild the U.S.’s sustainability reputation.
 Biden also agreed to the exploration and rollout of more carbon capture funding opportunities and carbon pricing mechanisms for involved parties, like shippers and the transportation sector.

 Key Climate and Environment Takeaways: